Benjamin Lee Whorf: Maya epigraphy

 In a series of published and unpublished studies in the 1930s, Whorf argued that Mayan writing was to some extent phonetic.
-While his work on deciphering the Maya script gained some support from Alfred Tozzer at Harvard, the main authority on Ancient Maya culture, J. E. S. Thompson, strongly rejected Whorf's ideas, saying that Mayan writing lacked a phonetic component and is therefore impossible to decipher based on a linguistic analysis.
+While his work on deciphering the Maya script gained some support from Alfred Tozzer at Harvard, the main authority on Ancient Maya culture at the time, J. E. S. Thompson, strongly rejected Whorf's ideas, saying that Mayan writing lacked a phonetic component and is therefore impossible to decipher based on a linguistic analysis.
 Whorf argued that it was exactly the reluctance to apply linguistic analysis of Maya languages that had held the decipherment back.
-Whorf sought for cues to phonetic values within the elements of the specific signs, and never realized that the system was logo-syllabic.
+Whorf sought for cues to phonetic values within the elements of the specific signs, never realizing that the system was logo-syllabic.
 Although Whorf's approach to understanding the Maya script is now known to have been misguided, his central claim that the script was phonetic and should be deciphered as such was vindicated by Yuri Knorozov's syllabic decipherment of Mayan writing in the 1950s.